Symmetry restoration in mean-field approaches: Overlaps and matrix elements between HFB states

 The restoration of the symmetries broken by intrinsic HFB states requires to consider matrix elements of various operators between different HFB states.
 This is a rather general statement because the action of any operator belonging to the symmetry group on a given HFB state is again another HFB state.
 The origin of this property lies on the fact that the algebra of one-body operators can be used to provide a representation of any matrix Lie algebra \cite{gilmore2008}.
-Therefore, the symmetry operations (which are members of the group spanned by the corresponding Lie algebra) are the exponential of one body operators and Thouless theorem \cite{(Tho62),(Man75)} applies.
+Therefore, the symmetry operations (which are members of the group spanned by the corresponding Lie algebra) are equal to exponentials of one body operators and the Thouless theorem \cite{(Tho62a),Man75} applies.

 The evaluation of the required matrix elements is best carried out with the help of the generalized Wick's theorem.
-The theorem, that can be derived in many different ways \cite{Lowdin1955,ONISHI1966367,(Bal69a),(Har95a),(Ber12b)}, states that the matrix elements of an arbitrary operator $\hat O$ between arbitrary, non orthogonal, HFB states $|\Phi_0\rangle$ and $|\Phi_1\rangle$
+The theorem, that can be derived in many different ways \cite{Lowdin1955,ONISHI1966367,(Bal69a),(Har95a),(Ber12b),ring2000}, states that the matrix elements of an arbitrary operator $\hat O$ between arbitrary, non orthogonal, HFB states $|\Phi_0\rangle$ and $|\Phi_1\rangle$, $\langle \Phi_0 | \hat O | \Phi_1\rangle / \langle \Phi_0 | \Phi_1 \rangle $, can always be written in terms of the sum of all possible two-quasiparticle contractions,